FIIT-IAU/2020-2021/README.md

 - O'Neil, C. and Schutt, R., 2014.
 Doing data science: Straight talk from the frontline.
 O'Reilly Media, Inc.

 - Downey, A., 2014.
-Think stats: exploratory data analysis.
+Think stats: Exploratory Data Analysis.
 O'Reilly Media, Inc.

 - Shaw, Z.A., 2017.
 Learn python 3 the hard way: A very simple introduction to the terrifyingly beautiful world of computers and code.
 Addison-Wesley Professional.